Girl, 14, found at California Marine base two weeks after being reported missing

 CAMP PENDLETON, Calif.
-(KSWB) – A 14-year-old girl was found at a California Marin base, two weeks after she was reported missing, authorities have confirmed.
+(KSWB) – A 14-year-old girl was found at a California Marine base, two weeks after she was reported missing, authorities have confirmed.

 The teen was reported missing by her grandmother on June 13, the San Diego County Sheriff’s Department told Nexstar’s KSWB.